Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Introduction

-Later, Hubeny proposed a different approach where one starts with a nearly extremal black hole instead of an extremal one~\cite{hu}.
-She showed that it could be possible to overcharge a nearly extremal Reissner-Nordstr\"{o}m black hole by using tailored charged particles.
-This approach was also applied to Kerr and Kerr-Newman black holes~\cite{Jacobson-Sot,a1}.
-Later backreaction effects were considered for these cases to prevent the horizon from being destroyed~\cite{back1,hu1,back2}.
+Later, Hubeny proposed an alternate approach where one starts with a nearly extremal black hole instead of an extremal one~\cite{Hubeny99}.
+She showed that it could be possible to overcharge a nearly extremal electrically charged Reissner-Nordstr\"{o}m black hole by using tailored charged particles.
+This approach was also applied to Kerr and Kerr-Newman black holes~\cite{Jacobson09,Saa11}.
+Later backreaction effects were considered for these cases to prevent the horizon from being destroyed~\cite{Barausse10,Isoyama11,Zimmerman13}.
 It is observed that backreaction effects usually prevent the formation of naked singularities.
-However, de Felice and Yunqiang showed that an extremal Reissner-Nordstrom black hole may be turned into a Kerr-Newman naked singularity after capture of a flat and electrically neutral spinning body \cite{f1}.
-Recently, similar conclusions have been drawn by over-charging the higher dimensional nearly extremal charged black holes using the new version of gedanken experiment \cite{ge}.
+The same is also true for magnetic field however, de Felice and Yunqiang showed that an extremal Reissner-Nordstrom black hole may be turned into a Kerr-Newman naked singularity after capturing an electrically neutral spinning body \cite{deFelice01}.
+Recently, similar conclusions have been drawn by over-charging the higher dimensional nearly extremal charged black holes using the new version of gedanken experiment \cite{Ge18}.
 The same question was analysed for test fields instead of particles.
-Similar results were found for Kerr black holes interacting with bosonic test fields~\cite{overspin,emccc,nat}.
-However, the interaction with massless Dirac fields can lead to the destruction of extremal black holes~\cite{koraydirac,t1}.
-The effect of Hawking radiation was also incorporated in the problems involving test fields~\cite{hawking}.
+Similar results were found for Kerr black holes interacting with bosonic test fields~\cite{Duztas13,Duztas14,Natario16}.
+However, the interaction with massless Dirac fields can lead to the destruction of extremal black holes~\cite{Duztas15,Toth16}.
+The effect of Hawking radiation was also incorporated in the problems involving test fields~\cite{Duztas16a}.
+There is also an investigation that suggests that a test magnetic field would serve as CCC, preventing black hole horizon from being destroyed~\cite{Shaymatov15} as well as the same is true even for back-reaction effect of the magnetic field~\cite{Shaymatov19b}.